adsr/mle/README.md

 If stdin is a pipe, mle goes into headless mode automatically.
 Headless mode can be explicitly enabled or disabled with the `-H` option.

+If stdin is a pipe and headless mode is disabled via `-H0`, mle reads stdin into a new buffer and then runs as normal in interactive mode.

 ### Runtime dependencies (optional)